Amen (American band): Death Before Musick and Gun of a Preacher Man (2003–2007)

-Return and upcoming fifth studio album (2014–present)
+Return, upcoming fifth album and death of Casey Chaos (2014–2024)

 After being inactive for several years, Amen announced on February 26, 2014, that they would be playing the UK event Alt-Fest on August 16, 2014.
 The festival was canceled, but the band reunited on October 25, 2014, at Knotfest.
 There, they were accompanied by Stone Sour drummer Roy Mayorga and debuted a new song.
 This was one of several new songs recorded by Ross Robinson with Amen and Slayer drummer Dave Lombardo for an upcoming fourth Amen album release.

 In an August 2014 interview with the UK's Rock-A-Rolla magazine, Lombardo stated that he didn't join Amen as a full-time member: "Actually, that is not all true, I simply helped the singer of Amen with his new album.
 He's a good friend."

-As of May 2015, Amen was currently nearing completion of their next studio album, which was due in late 2015, but was not released.
-The new release date is presently not known.
-This will be the longest ever gap between studio releases by the band, with their next album being their first in over 18 years since 2004's Death Before Musick.
+As of May 2015, Amen was said to be nearing completion of their next studio album, which was initially due in late 2015, but the album was not released and faced delays for years after.
+Chaos died in December 2024 of a heart attack, effectively ending the band.
+It was later revealed that the upcoming fifth studio album was finished before Chaos' death and it is expected to be released at some point in the future.